APCSPrinciples/GameController/README.md

 # Build a Mario Game Controller
 In this lab we will build a game controller for a Mario game.
+Since this is a large program, we'll complete it in four parts:
+1. Make Mario jump when a button is pushed
+2. Add two more buttons so that Mario can also walk left and right
+3. If Mario jumps on top of Goomba, then Goomba is "squished"
+4. If Goomba touches Mario the game ends

-### Step 1: Build the circuit
+### Step 1: Build a circuit with one button that can make Mario jump
 Our Game Controller will use the following parts:
 - Three (or more) push buttons
 - A 10KΩ resistor for each push button